 Phil Dwyer Biography

 Phil lived in Toronto from 1988 to 2004.
-During that time his distinctive saxophone sound was featured on hundreds of recording sessions including Juno Award-winning albums with Hugh Fraser, Dave Young, Guido Basso, Norman Foote, Molly Johnson, Joe Sealy, Don Thompson and the Phil Dwyer Orchestra.
-During that time he was a first-call sideman in the top concert halls and jazz clubs.
-He shared the stage with many great artists such as Red Rodney, Tom Harrell, Randy Brecker, Alain Caron, Don Thompson, Dave Young, Kenny Wheeler, Roberto Occhipinti, Guido Basso, Ingrid Jensen, Aretha Franklin, Natalie Cole and the Temptations, among many others.
+During that time his distinctive saxophone sound was featured on hundreds of recording sessions including Juno Award-winning albums with Hugh Fraser, Dave Young, Guido Basso, and Joe Sealy.
+He was a first-call sideman in concert halls and jazz clubs with artists such as Red Rodney, Tom Harrell, Randy Brecker, Gino Vannelli, Alain Caron, Don Thompson, Dave Young, Kenny Wheeler, Ingrid Jensen, Aretha Franklin, Natalie Cole, Boz Scaggs among others.
+During that time he also toured extensively in Canada and has appeared at major clubs and festivals in over 20 other countries.

 Read more about Phil at www.phildwyer.com.